Mid-Senior Engineers: Reinvent your career with Robotics, earning $100k-$200k+ in the next 90 days. Learn More

-15 DIY Halloween Animatronics for Robotics Enthusiasts
+15 DIY Halloween Animatronics for Robotics Enthusiasts (2023 Guide)

-Disclosure: Some of the links below are affiliate links.
+Disclosure: Some of the links in this post are affiliate links.
 This means that, at zero cost to you, Learn Robotics will earn an affiliate commission if you click through the link and finalize a purchase.
 Learn Robotics is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a way for websites to earn advertising revenues by advertising and linking to Amazon.com.

 Halloween is just around the corner!
 Put your robotics, Arduino, and automation skills to the test by building out a Halloween display.
-In this article, I’m going to share 15 DIY Halloween Animatronics that are sure to add scares to any house, display, or party!
+In this article, I’m going to share 15 DIY Halloween Animatronics that are sure to add scare to any house, display, or party!

 These animatronics projects range in complexity (and cost), so it’s best to start early and run tests before setting up the final Halloween display.